Nima Denzongpa: 20 years later

 Siya, Manya and Naari have grown up.
 Tulika, Varun and Sunita are jealous of seeing Nima and her daughters' success.
 Siya gets a job in a bank where she meets Shiv.
 Soon they both become friends.
 Manya aspires to be a model and Naari is studying at a college.
-Manya is kidnapped but rescued by Paras Goenka, who is later revealed to be the son of the Goenka family where Nima works.
-He offers Manya a job.
+Manya meets Goenkas' son, Paras, who later offers her a job in his company.
 Suresh gets a driving job at Goenkas'.

 Eventually, Shiv-Siya and Paras-Manya fall in love.
 Shiv is forced to marry Kanchan, leaving Siya heartbroken.
 Tulika throws Suresh and Sunita out of the house.
-Nima shelters them making Sunita realize her value.
-Meanwhile, Goenkas forces Paras to marry Mitali.
+Nima shelters them and Sunita regrets for her actions.
+Goenkas forces Paras to marry Mitali.
 Nima, Suman and Babita learn about Paras' relationship and help him, unaware that it's Manya.
-Paras runs away from the wedding and marries Manya in the temple.
+Paras runs away from the wedding and marries Manya in temple.
 However, Manya is revealed to be pregnant and Goenkas' have to accept her.
 Thus, Manya and Paras get married.
-Tulika realizes her mistakes and moves with Suresh.
+Tulika realizes her mistakes and moves out with Suresh.

-Later, Nima takes care of Virat's son, Krish.
-After some days Virat's family returns.
+Later, Nima meets Virat Sethi, who hires her as a caretaker to his son, Krish.
 On Krish's request, Nima and Virat marry.
 Nima tells the truth to her family about marrying Virat.
 Virat's fiancée, Priyal and sister-in-law, Mona try to create problems between Krish, Virat and Nima, but in vain.
 Manya meets with an accident and miscarries due to Priyal.
-Sia marries Shiv after he divorced Kanchan.
+Sia marries Shiv after he divorces Kanchan.

 Virat's brother, Alok, who is jealous of him, fakes his death and frames Virat, who goes missing.
-Suresh and Tulika return and help Nima to expose Alok, who is arrested.
+Suresh and Tulika return and help Nima to expose Alok.
 Later, Nima finds Virat, who has lost his memory and lives as Manav Deshmukh.
 He lives with a woman named Sujata, who claims as his wife.
 Eventually, Virat regains his memory.
 Sujata is revealed to be a serial killer and holds Virat captive.
 Nima saves Virat from her, risking her life and gets Sujata arrested.
 Finally, Nima and Virat reunite to live happily.